 Can I remortgage my unencumbered property with bad credit?

 Yes, there are specialist lenders who will consider you even if you have had bad credit.
-With any bad credit mortgage, the interest rate will be higher than a standard high street mortgage.
+However, with any bad credit mortgage the interest rate will be higher than a standard high street mortgage.
 To check your credit report, click here

-The severity and how recent the adverse credit will also be a factor.
+In addition, the severity and coupled with how recent the adverse credit will also be a factor.
 Your mortgage expert will have access to the whole of the market and be highly skilled in placing you with the best lender.
 The benefit of an unencumbered remortgage is the equity is already in the property and will be perceived as less risky by lenders.

 Learn more about bad credit mortgages here.

-Can I remortgage my unencumbered property I have inherited?
+Can I remortgage my property I have inherited?

-Often this can be a difficult time both emotionally and legally.
-When you have inherited an unencumbered property you may be wondering what your options are.
+Above all, this can be a difficult time both emotionally and legally.
+Especially, when you have inherited an unencumbered property you may be wondering what your options are.

-If you need to raise capital from the inherited property, your available options will depend on what you are raising the monies for and how long you have had the property for.
+If you need to raise capital from the inherited property, generally, the options available will depend on what you are raising the monies for and how long you have had the property for.

 Additionally, your mortgage expert will be able to provide you with the most up to date information regarding this if you have any further questions or concerns.

 Yes, providing you meet the criteria of the lender and pass the affordability checks.
-With any debt consolidation remortgage you need to ensure this is right for your circumstances.
-If you are securing debts against your property, then seeking expert advice is a paramount.
-Your mortgage expert will ensure that you are aware of the costs and risks involved.
+Furthermore, with any debt consolidation remortgage you need to ensure this is right for your circumstances.
+Thereby, if you are securing debts against your property, then seeking expert advice is a paramount.
+As a result, your mortgage expert will ensure that you are aware of the costs and risks involved.